 "The act of cooking ends in creativity but begins in the hands." - Chef Robert Reynolds

-I just posted a new Novice to Pro interview with Chef Robert Reynolds, cookbook author, cooking teacher, restauranteur and a heck of a nice guy.
-I called Chef Reynolds today in Portland, Oregon and we talked about food, cooking, France and and his culinary school, Chefs Studio.
+I just posted a new Novice to Pro interview with Chef Robert Reynolds, cookbook author, cooking teacher, restauranteur, and a heck of a nice guy.
+I called Chef Reynolds today in Portland, Oregon, and we talked about food, cooking, France, and his culinary school, Chefs Studio.

-Arrange all three salads nicely on a plate.
-Garnish them with butter lettuce and hard cooked eggs for lunch.
-You might sense what it is like to grow up with a French Maman who often makes dishes like these.
-Don't forget the baguette!
+Arrange all three salad recipes nicely on a plate.
+For lunch, garnish them with butter lettuce and hard-cooked eggs.
+You might sense what it is like to grow up with a French Maman who often makes dishes like these, so don't forget the baguette!

 📖 Recipe